 Here’s an interesting activity that could help shed some light on where your funds are going.
 In order to do it though, you’ll need a budget from the last year to really dig into how much you’re spending in different areas of your life.
 When starting this exercise, I didn’t have all of these numbers, which was concerning considering how general these numbers are.
+Creating a budget and comparing that against my spending distribution helped highlight the weight of my spending decisions.

 For this exercise, we’ll break down a 40 hour work week into what those hours purchased for you during the last year.
 This is a gut-check about your priorities and checking if they are in line with where you want them.